scriptingstudio/PSCCalendar/show-calendar.md

 20  21  22  23  24  25  26
 27  28  29  30  31
 ```

-### Example 3: Display vertical representation of a calendar (default is horisontal)
+### Example 3: Display vertical representation of the calendar (default is horisontal)
 ```powershell
 Show-Calendar -trim -orientation v